What is a Futures Contract?

 What is a cold multi-signatured wallet?

-A Cold multi-signatured wallet stores your Bitcoin offline and requires multiple signatures to make any expense.
+A Cold multi-signatured wallet stores your Bitcoin or USDT offline and requires multiple signatures to make any expense.
 At BaseFEX, we require 5 out of 7 partners to sign for any transaction before the expense.

 Why does BaseFEX use multi-signatured address?